garden-io/garden/docs/reference/action-types/Deploy/container.md

     # Specify one or more source files or directories to automatically sync with the running container.
     paths:
-      - # POSIX-style path of the directory to sync to the target.
-Defaults to the config's directory if no value is
+      - # POSIX-style or Windows path of the directory to sync to the target.
+Defaults to the config's directory if no
-        # provided.
+        # value is provided.
         source: .

         # POSIX-style absolute path to sync to inside the container.
 The root path (i.e. "/") is not allowed.